 The Dean of Student Services serves as the primary liaison between the Campus Student Services Department and all local law enforcement agencies.
-To accurately report crimes alleged to have occurred on campus and the public areas immediately adjacent to the campus, the Dean of Student Services annually requests crime statistics from local law enforcement agencies.
+To accurately report crimes alleged to have occurred on campus and the public areas immediately adjacent to the campus, the Dean of Student

+Services annually requests crime statistics from local law enforcement agencies.
 A record of these inquiries is housed in the Dean of Student Services Office.

 Fond du Lac Tribal and Community College publishes its annual Clery Compliance and Security Report by October 1 each year.
 Notification is made to all enrolled students, faculty and staff via email and by providing the website to access this report.
-The annual report is published for viewing and printing on the FDLTCC's website and available by clicking on this link:
+This report is also made available to all prospective students via an Admissions Office letter and prospective employees on the job announcement via direct link to the report.